ZhgChg.Li

 Verification Successful 🎉🎉🎉🎉

-If you see ❌ Error or the Slack Channel does not receive the startup message: please recheck if the previous configuration files are correct.
+If you see ❌ Error or the Slack Channel does not receive the startup message: please double-check if the previous configuration files are correct.

-Now you can rely on this free and reliable App review bot to stay updated on the latest user reviews at all times!
+Now you can rely on this free and reliable App review bot to keep track of users’ latest reviews at all times!

 Buy me coffee ❤️❤️❤️

-If this project has helped you, please consider buying me a coffee.
+If this project has helped you, feel free to sponsor me a coffee.
 Thank you.

 Other Settings